avalentino/geomodels/docs/cli.rst

                           "DEBUG")

   sub-commands:
-    {info,install-data,test}
+    {info,install-data,import-igrf}
-      info                Provide information about the platform,
+      info                Provide information about the installation
-                          library versions and
+                          and environment.
       install-data        Download and install the data necessary for models computation.
-      import-igrf         import magnetic field data from igrf text format. test                run the test suite for the geomodels package.
+      import-igrf         Import magnetic field data from IGRF text format.

 .. note::